whytekieran/ProblemSheet2-GOProgramming/README.md

 1. Create a git repository for the following problems.
 Make sure your repository has a readme ﬁle, a license ﬁle and a gitignore ﬁle.

-2. Setupyourenvironmentsothatyoucancreateawebapplication.
-Itisrecommended that you install a Go web application framework.
+2. Setup your environment so that you can create a web application.
+It is recommended that you install a Go web application framework.

-3. Createabasicwebapplication.
-Addaroutetoservearesourcewhichsimplycontains the text “Hello, world!”.
+3. Create a basic web application.
+Add a route to serve a resource which simply contains the text “Hello, world!”.
 Test your application so far.

 4. Add a static HTML page resource to your web application.
 Have it served as the root resource at /.
 Include any necessary CSS and JS ﬁles.